-Do not place the cuttings in direct sunlight.
-Depending on the plant, temperature, and humidity, cuttings may root in as little as two to three weeks.
-After two weeks, check the bottom of the pot for rooting.
-Once rooting has been established, transplant the plants to larger pots and gradually increase plant size as root density increases.
+To prevent overheating, do not place in direct sunlight.
+If kept indoors, place under fluorescent lights.
+Make sure to check the cuttings weekly for moisture level and root growth.
+Once rooting has been established, transplant the plants to larger pots, and gradually increase pot size as root density increases.